DanieleMDiNosse/Deviations_from_Tradition/README.md

 ## What This Repository Contains

-The repository is organized around a single core module plus example notebooks.
+The repository is organized around a single core module and two example notebooks.

 ### Core module